- Reading Time = 8 minutes

-In the spring of 2014, something good happened in our quiet corner of rural Canada.
-It’s something I’ve been hoping would happen for a long time and it’s taught me things you might find interesting and useful.
+In the spring of 2014, something good began happening in our very quiet corner of rural Canada.
+It’s something I’d been hoping would happen for a long time and it’s taught me things you might find interesting and useful.

-The Amish trace their roots back to 1693 when a man named Jacob Ammann and his followers left the Mennonite church that had been established more than a century earlier.
+The Amish trace their roots back to 1693, when a man named Jacob Ammann and his followers left the Mennonite church that had been established more than a century earlier.
 Ammann felt the Mennonites were becoming too worldly, and today the Amish still live a community-based lifestyle that aims for simplicity, limited technology, and fidelity to biblical teachings – especially those found in the Sermon on the Mount.
-Each community makes decisions about lifestyle and technology based on how it will affect their community-based, faith-driven approach to life.
-I’ve made it a point to get to know my Amish neighbours better, and here are the things they remind me:
+Each community makes decisions about lifestyle and technology based on how it will affect this community-based, faith-driven approach to life.
+I’ve made it a point to get to know my Amish neighbours better, and there are important things they remind me about.

 Hard Work is Good

 This is no surprise, of course, but I do find it especially inspiring to see people who are so motivated.
 More than inspiring, it’s also energizing.
 Six days of work each week, followed by solid rest on the seventh day.
 This is the pattern I follow at my own homestead, but it’s not typical, even in rural areas these days.
 The life of the Amish is not spent in the pursuit of pleasure or leisure.
-As far as I can tell it’s about community, the value of honest work and the living out of a very ancient view of purity.
-My Amish neighbours see work as an opportunity, a gift, that they get to practice every day.
+As far as I can tell it’s about community and careful caution about the effects that technology has on people.
+They also value honest work and the living out of a very ancient view of purity.
+My Amish neighbours see work as an opportunity, a gift that they get to practice every day.

 Frugality and Simplicity Are Virtues

-One of the things I admire about the Amish families who’ve moved to my area is the fact that they’ve done it despite the very long time it takes to get to town in a horse-drawn buggy.
+One of the things I admire about the Amish families who’ve moved to my area (too many to count now) is the fact that they’ve done it despite the long time it takes to get to town in our area using a horse-drawn buggy.
 The Amish have no vehicles, and they use nothing with rubber tires.
 That’s why it takes nearly two hours for them to drive to town on their own, and two hours to come back.
 To help ease this challenge I regularly offer to buy things for them when I’m in town, and their shopping lists tells me things.
 They always look out for specials at the grocery store (they know the advertised specials better than I do), not that they buy many groceries.
 But when they do they favour organic things whenever possible, even if it does cost more.
 I’m reminded that if any of us want a simpler life, then it starts with frugality.
 Simplicity and frugality are first cousins.
+You cannot be both extravagent in your spending and also lead a simple life.

 Welcomes are Worth Extending

 As it turns out, my family and I spent a lovely evening around our kitchen table with our nearest Amish couple, asking questions and getting to know them better.
-In many ways they come from a different century, but it other ways they don’t.
-And as it has turned out, we’ve just been invited to come to their home for supper in a few weeks, after a horse-drawn sleigh ride they’ve offered us.
-I’ve never eaten a meal from a home where all cooking is done on a woodstove, in a kitchen without electricity, lit by naptha lanterns.
-I’ll let you know how that goes.
+In many ways they come from a different century, but in other ways they don’t.
+And as it has turned out, we were invited to come to their home for supper a few weeks later, after a horse-drawn sleigh ride they’ve offered us.
+I’ve never eaten a meal from a home where all cooking is done on a woodstove, in a kitchen without electricity, lit by naptha lanterns, but it was certainly special.

 Hand-Made is Heart-Made